nationalarchives/tdr-transfer-frontend/README.md

 You will also need to set the AUTH_URL environment variable for your locally running API project to:
 -  AUTH_URL=https://auth.tdr-integration.nationalarchives.gov.uk/auth

-#### Frontend project

-* Set up another [client](https://www.keycloak.org/docs/latest/server_admin/#oidc-clients) called tdr-fe.
+- Set up another [client](https://www.keycloak.org/docs/latest/server_admin/#oidc-clients) called tdr-fe.
 This will be a public client as the configuration is available publicly in the browser.
 This means there are no client credentials.

-* Set "Valid redirect URIs" to `http://localhost:9000/*` Leave everything else on the defaults.
+  - Set "Valid redirect URIs" to `http://localhost:9000/*`
+  - Set "Web Origins" to `http://localhost:9000`
+  - Leave everything else on the defaults

+#### Frontend project

 * Start redis locally.